PVAngular/MovieSearch/README.md

 Added responsive meta tag in index.html to support scaling of browser width.
 For some mobile devices, there may be extra space next to Movie cards(which have poster, title , etc) in each row but no overlap or truncation of data.
 Added "touchstart" event to support mobile device tap(to display additional info  on the movie)

+**Movie Results Pagination**
+I looked at the OMDBAPI documentation and couldnt find how many results were considered too many.
+I was planning on implementing pagination on UI in case the API took a long time to process certain searchterms.But, I havent found any searchterms for which the API seemed to take a long time - so didnt really address this.